mariocosttaa/vessel-management-system/docs/README.md

 3. Follow `multi-tenant-patterns.md` for vessel-based architecture ⭐ **ESSENTIAL**
 4. Follow `model-patterns.md` for model creation
 5. Use `controller-patterns.md` for controller implementation
+6. Use `service-patterns.md` for complex business logic (vessel creation, etc.)
-6. Apply `request-patterns.md` for validation
+7. Apply `request-patterns.md` for validation
-7. Use `resource-patterns.md` for API responses
+8. Use `resource-patterns.md` for API responses
-8. Follow `frontend-patterns.md` for Vue.js components
+9. Follow `frontend-patterns.md` for Vue.js components
-9. Use `translation-patterns.md` for frontend translations
+10. Use `translation-patterns.md` for frontend translations
-10. Use `backend-translation-patterns.md` for controller/email translations
+11. Use `backend-translation-patterns.md` for controller/email translations
-11. Apply `permissions-patterns.md` for authorization
+12. Apply `permissions-patterns.md` for authorization
-12. Apply `notification-patterns.md` for user feedback
+13. Apply `notification-patterns.md` for user feedback
-13. Apply `email-patterns.md` for email templates
+14. Apply `email-patterns.md` for email templates
-14. Apply `pdf-patterns.md` for PDF generation
+15. Apply `pdf-patterns.md` for PDF generation
-15. Apply `layout-patterns.md` for UI consistency
+16. Apply `layout-patterns.md` for UI consistency

 #### When Working with Money:
 1. Always read `money-handling.md` first